The Language of Bargaining: Linguistic Effects in LLM Negotiations: Introduction

 \section{Introduction}

-Negotiation is a fundamental form of social and economic interaction, requiring agents to reason strategically, balance self-interest with cooperation, and adapt behavior based on contextual and social cues.
-Computational approaches to negotiation have traditionally relied on supervised learning and reinforcement learning over structured dialogue settings, such as bargaining games with fixed templates and reward structures \citep{lewis2017dealornodeal, he2018decoupling}.
-With the emergence of large language models (LLMs), recent work has shifted toward studying negotiation as an \emph{emergent} capability arising from general-purpose language understanding and generation.
-Prior studies demonstrate that LLMs can engage in multi-turn bargaining, exhibit anchoring and concession behavior, and achieve non-trivial outcomes in competitive and cooperative settings \citep{bianchi2024negotiationarena, kwon2024effective, vaccaro2025ai}.
+Negotiation is a fundamental form of social and economic interaction, requiring agents to reason strategically, balance self-interest with cooperation, and adapt behavior based on contextual and social cues \cite{lewis2017dealornodeal, he2018decoupling}.
+With the emergence of Large Language Models (LLMs), prior studies demonstrate that LLMs can engage in multi-turn bargaining and achieve non-trivial outcomes in competitive settings \cite{kwon2024effective, vaccaro2025ai}.
+Frameworks such as NegotiationArena \cite{bianchi2024negotiationarena} demonstrate that LLMs exhibit human-like negotiation behaviors, including anchoring and concession patterns.
+Nearly all studies conduct their evaluation exclusively in English, implicitly treating language as a neutral communication channel.

-Despite this progress, nearly all LLM negotiation evaluations occur exclusively in English, implicitly treating language as a neutral communication channel.
-However, extensive evidence from linguistics suggests that linguistic framing influences trust, cooperation, and strategic decision-making in human interactions \cite{hall1976beyond}, \cite{brett2007negotiating}.
-If LLMs internalize language-conditioned patterns from training data, then interaction language may systematically shape strategic behavior even when incentives remain fixed.
+Extensive evidence from linguistics suggests that linguistic framing influences trust, cooperation, and strategic decision-making in human interactions \cite{hall1976beyond, brett2007negotiating}.
+If LLMs internalize language-conditioned patterns from training data, then the interaction language may systematically shape strategic behavior even when incentives remain fixed.
+This issue is particularly salient in multilingual contexts, where LLM performance is often framed as a matter of simple degradation \cite{dey2024bettertoask, singh2024indicgenbench}.
+However, recent inquiries suggest that language choice may fundamentally alter the structure of interaction \cite{tam-etal-2025-language, babel_effect_2024}.
+We investigate whether negotiation behavior is invariant to language in LLMs. \cite{price_of_thought_2025}.

-As LLMs deploy globally in commerce, HR, and customer support, English-only evaluation may perpetuate inequities.
-Our work extends the \citet{bianchi2024negotiationarena} to the Indian context, aiming to analyze how LLMs reason, adhere to social norms, or display bias when negotiating in a non-Western linguistic environment.
-Existing frameworks also largely neglect the interaction between language and strategic behavior, leaving it unclear whether LLM negotiation performance is culturally or linguistically contingent.